CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

-The average life insurance cost in Rhode Island is shown in the provided data at about $32 to $128 per month, while the broader product estimate is $30 to $150 per month, so pricing varies by policy design and underwriting.
+Life insurance costs in Rhode Island vary by policy design and underwriting.
 Rhode Island’s premium index of 128 suggests rates are above the national average, which can affect your life insurance quote in Rhode Island even before the insurer reviews your health, age, or benefit amount.
-The state also has 260 active insurance companies, which creates competition and gives shoppers room to compare offers from carriers such as Amica Mutual, GEICO, State Farm, Progressive, and Liberty Mutual.
+The state also has 260 active insurance companies, which creates competition and gives shoppers room to compare offers.

 Several local factors can push premiums up or down.
 Coverage amount, policy term, and rider choices matter, but so do underwriting results tied to health history and the insurer’s own risk rules.
 If you choose whole life insurance in Rhode Island or universal life insurance in Rhode Island, the premium is usually higher than term life insurance in Rhode Island because the policy is designed to last longer and may include cash value.
 A larger death benefit coverage in Rhode Island will also cost more than a smaller policy, and adding optional benefits can change the monthly price.
 The state’s economic profile can also matter indirectly: households in healthcare, retail, food service, manufacturing, and education may have different income patterns, which affects how much coverage they choose and how they structure premiums.